tustin2121/James_Somerton_Transcripts/_videos/VoHYZUj43K4.md

-if the series was trying to make a statement about fascism and Military culture it would have the characters actively engage in that discussion analyzing literature is about looking for patterns and this is clearly the pattern that attack on Titan uses but when it comes to everything else that isn't directly stated see the relevance of the urn Mali hoax doesn't just demonstrate that it is possible to convince an audience to read meaning into nonsense The hoax shows us that if an audience already believes there is meaning in a piece of media there is little to nothing that can be done to convince them that the meaning they read into it isn't there this fascist messaging in Attack on Titan almost exclusively is presented in visual cues but isayama was horribly critical of his own artistic abilities and may have simply borrowed the established fascist looks instead of creating his own so other than that what's specifically about Attack on Titan implores the audience to feel that there's anything that needs to be read into it in the first place why read into this media in a way that you would not look at what we do in the shadows as a complex commentary about generational gaslighting entitlement and exploitation why do we look at one and
+if the series was trying to make a statement about fascism and Military culture it would have the characters actively engage in that discussion analyzing literature is about looking for patterns and this is clearly the pattern that *Attack on Titan* uses but when it comes to everything else that isn't directly stated see the relevance of the urn Mali hoax doesn't just demonstrate that it is possible to convince an audience to read meaning into nonsense The hoax shows us that if an audience already believes there is meaning in a piece of media there is little to nothing that can be done to convince them that the meaning they read into it isn't there this fascist messaging in *Attack on Titan* almost exclusively is presented in visual cues but isayama was horribly critical of his own artistic abilities and may have simply borrowed the established fascist looks instead of creating his own so other than that what's specifically about *Attack on Titan* implores the audience to feel that there's anything that needs to be read into it in the first place why read into this media in a way that you would not look at what we do in the shadows as a complex commentary about generational gaslighting entitlement and exploitation why do we look at one and